Tourism to agro-processing: How entrepreneur Wekesa turned Covid-19 into an investment opportunity

 We started growing and I realized that making a good name was gold as far as business is concerned.
 Being reliable is a special attribute for a business person like myself!

 So, Great Lakes Safaris started growing by leaps and bounds.
 I started taking interest in property and then in 2006 I applied to build a lodge in a primate-infested national park, Kibaale, that is Primates Lodge.
 It wasn’t very good and even now we are trying to upgrade it to look extremely very good.
 Then we built our second lodge, Simba Safari Camp in Queen Elizabeth National Park in Kasese.
 Then we took over Budongo Eco Lodge in Masindi, our third investment, then we built our fourth lodge, Elephant Plains, also in Kasese, which is extremely very beautiful!
 We have now gone into marine tourism.
 We started with Uganda’s best cruise boat called MV Kazinga.

 We were growing year-on-year, the worst bit being ensuring that a business breaks even.
-Of course a business may struggle but others would be able to support it to still stand.
 I had grown my business for 19 years and basically had no debt but had some savings.

 All was going well until Covid-19 happened.
 We were well-booked, 2019 for 2020.
 We had almost amazing business which was going to happen.
 Then we started hearing rumours about a disease that had started out.
 In February (2020), we started joking about it (Covid-19).
 In March, reality set in.
 In April, the country was under lockdown.
 For six months, I did my level best to pay all the staff fully.